- Military Basics

-The DOD will care for, transport and inter your loved one.
+The DOD will care for, prepare, arrange transportation for and assist with the final disposition of your loved one.

-- The surviving spouse, children and siblings of the service member, as well as the parents of both the service member and surviving spouse, are authorized to receive travel entitlements.
+- The surviving spouse, children and siblings of the service member, as well as the parents of both the service member and surviving spouse, and the person authorized to direct disposition are authorized to receive travel entitlements.

-- If the spouse, children or parents choose not to travel to the funeral, the person authorized to direct the disposition of the service member’s remains and two close relatives may use this benefit.
+- If the spouse, children, siblings or parents choose not to travel to the funeral, the person authorized to direct the disposition of the service member’s remains and two close relatives may use this entitlement.

-- Travel entitlement includes round-trip transportation and two days per diem upon arrival at the interment site.
+- Travel entitlement includes round-trip transportation and two days per diem upon arrival at the funeral location.